MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 ## Workaround approaches

-To work around this issue, create an Azure VM that runs a supported version of an operating system, and then migrate the workload (Method 1, preferred), or download and upgrade the VHD of the VM (Method 2).
+To work around this issue, create an Azure VM that runs a supported version of an operating system, and then migrate the workload (Method 1, preferred).
+Alternatively, download and upgrade the VHD of the VM (Method 2).

 ### Method 1: Deploy a newer system and migrate the workload